-CAN was able to continue to fund music sessions in a local primary school where children worked in COVID-safe small groups with music facilitator Mel McCabe learning the ukulele and composing their own music and songs.
-Teachers and pupils have had a wonderful time and keep asking for more.
+CAN was able to continue to fund music sessions in a local primary school where children worked in COVID-safe small groups with music facilitator Mel McCabe to learn the ukulele and compose their own music and songs.
+Teachers and pupils had a wonderful time and asked for more sessions.

-Reaction from a Kámoši member when the new Saturday sessions were announced.
+Reaction from a Kámoši member when the return of Saturday sessions were announced.

 “Singing and dancing is fun!
 I like Kamosi and enjoy playing with my friends.”

 Member of Kámoši

 “[My daughter] absolutely loves Kamosi.
 It has built her confidence and she’s made new friends…she’s been learning the ukulele and cello.
 She loves mixing with different children and making new friends.”